About Chronic Illness

 As a psychotherapist who specializes in work with the medically ill, Dr. Steiner has developed a number of self-help forms to help people manage illness and limitations.
 New self-help guides, Articles and Publications, and updated Resources and Links will be added to this site over time.

 In her CD, The Rollercoaster of Chronic Illness: How to Add Joy to the Ride, Dr. Steiner shares some of her techniques for helping people with chronic illnesses live more fully.
 In the CD, she draws on her professional work as a therapist, as well as her own experiences living with Arthur, of Arthur-itis.
 Please go to the Order Products page to order the MP3 or CD.

 She and others have found that it helps to have a nickname for one's uninvited companions.
-Please go to the Why Nickname Your Illness page to nickname your illness.
+Please visit the Why Nickname Your Illness page.